demetreades/assignment3js-shopping-cart/README.md

 `Cart` produces the `cart` object that takes a `Stock` object and adds items into products array and `checkout` by creating a  `new Order`.

+`Order` calculates total attribute cost per item with labor and the given discount on checkout.